AleksandraSterniewska/saucedemo-automation-tests/tests/requirements/checkout-flow-smoke-002.md

 3. **Open the cart with the added product:**
    - Click on the shopping cart icon displayed to the right side of the header.
    - Check title of the added product on the "Your Cart" page.
+Compare this title with the name of the added product on the product list page.

 4. **Go to the checkout page and fill out of the form:**
    - Click "Checkout" button on the "Your Cart" page.